doximity/swift-style-guide/README.markdown

 There are 3 ways in which an `mt_` operation may be carried out:

 1. An `mt_` operation can be directly called by any `mt_` function
-2. An `mt` operation can be directly called by another function that is guaranteed to run on the main thread, such as `viewDidLoad` or an `IBAction` like `didTapExitButton`
+2. An `mt` operation can be directly called by another function that is guaranteed to run on the main thread.
+Examples of functions that are guaranteed to run on the main thread are lifecycle functions like `viewDidLoad`, and `IBAction`s, which should be named accordingly: e.g., `mt_didTapExitButton`
 3. An `mt` operation can be called from a non-`mt` function, as long as you wrap it in a main-thread dispatch closure.

 ### Functions